Virginia Rappe: Death

 The circumstances of Rappe's death in 1921 became a Hollywood scandal and were heavily sensationalized by the media of the time.
-During a party held on Labor Day, September 5, 1921, in Roscoe "Fatty" Arbuckle's suite at the St. Francis Hotel in San Francisco, Rappe was allegedly raped by Arbuckle.
+During a party held on Labor Day, September 5, 1921, in Roscoe "Fatty" Arbuckle's suite at the St. Francis Hotel in San Francisco, the alleged but unsubstantiated rape by Arbuckle occurred.
 She died four days later on September 9 from a ruptured bladder and secondary peritonitis.
-She is buried at Hollywood Forever Cemetery in Los Angeles alongside her fiance Henry Lehrman.
+She is buried at Hollywood Forever Cemetery in Los Angeles alongside her fiancé Henry Lehrman.